Jeremy Clarkson explains why F1 is better than ever after attending Bahrain GP

 “It’s not like football, you don’t have a team,” Clarkson added.
 “I like Alfa Romeos, always have done.
 Alpine are my local team in Chipping Norton so I root for them a little bit.

 “I’m friends with a bunch of people at Red Bull and I’m here with Salman.
 I don’t know.
-But Max [Verstappen[ is going to win the race.
+But Max [Verstappen] is going to win the race.
 Who will be second?
 That is the question.”

 The next F1 race of the season takes place in two weeks’ time in Jeddah - the Saudi Arabian Grand Prix (17-19 March).